Private aortic valve replacement or repair surgery

 If you are taking anticoagulants, you will need to have regular blood tests locally until you are stabilised on the tablet.
 You will be seen by your consultant about six weeks after the operation.
 You may be offered cardiac rehabilitation to help with physical and mental recovery.

-Across our extensive network of hospitals and treatment centres, our leading consultants are here to support you, from initial consultation through to aftercare.
-You can have your aortic valve surgery at the following locations:
+Across our extensive network of hospitals and treatment centres in London and Birmingham, our leading consultants are here to support you from the initial consultation through to aftercare and rehabilitation.
+HCA UK has some of the best heart valve surgeons in the UK and you can opt to have your aortic valve repair or replacement surgery at any the following locations:

 The Harley Street Clinic